Precarious and playful illustrations of piles of animals found in the southwest.

 Black Bear Butte

 A family of three American black bears (Ursus americanus) piled on top each other.
-Black bears are found through most of Alaska, Canada and the U.S., down as far south as northern Mexico.
-Black bears are typically solitary animals, except when in family groups of mothers and cubs or in pairs during the mating season.
+Black bears are found across most of Alaska, Canada, and the U.S., and while typically solitary, they often gather in family groups of mothers and cubs.
+This stack plays with the tenderness and weight of those relationships, bringing a sense of playful closeness to a species usually seen alone.

 Graphite